 The curriculum sounds complex, but what about prospective students?
 The course will be in English.
 Is it targeted specifically at international students?

-Frankly?
-The primary goal is to survive the first semester and succeed as best we can.
 Our vision is to ensure a strong international presence and reputation for the university.
-Initially, we’ll focus on the CEE region, then proceed to launch a world-wide application programme – students can apply from all over the world.
+Initially, we are focusing on the CEE region, then proceed to launch a world-wide application programme – students can apply from all over the world.
 From a professional perspective, we are not lagging behind, we can certainly offer strong training in European comparison.
 Hopefully, in five years’ time, there will be no question about MOME being featured in the international press when it comes to interaction design.

 What opportunities will the graduates have?